rustamkakar/Joystream-maxlevush/Storage_WG_Lead-Report_and_Tasks.md

 - Storage Lead should create a PR on Joystream/community-repo repository.
 - Create text proposal for approve by the council
-- Once, when proposal approved and PR merged - put messedge on the forum inclede links on PR and proposal
+- Once, when proposal approved and PR merged - put messedge on the forum include links on PR and proposal